huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 \end{matrix}\right]
 $$

-The silhouette of a 3D model in an image plane after projection splits the image into 2 regions: foreground $\Omega_f \subset \Omega$ and background $\Omega_b = \Omega \setminus \Omega_f$.
-In the figure below, the white region is the foreground and the rest (black color) is the background.
+The silhouette of a 3D model in an image plane after projection splits the image into two regions: foreground $\Omega_f \subset \Omega$ and background $\Omega_b = \Omega \setminus \Omega_f$.
+In the figure below, the white region is the foreground, and the rest (black color) is the background.

 ![](/figure/Tracking/mask.jpg)